game8149/LabDesk/README.md

 ## Client Requirements
 - Its necessary have .Net Framework 4.5.2 installed.
-- Printer device (physical or virtual-PDF) made it default for report and result's printing.
+- Printer device (physical or virtual-PDF) made it default.

 ## Server Requirements
-- Sql Server Database
+- Database Sql Server 2012 or later.
 - TCP/IP open configuration (only for remote connections)

 Best Regards!